sflk-lang/sflk/README.md

 Note that there is a Discord server dedicated to the *development and use* of SFLK
-(how to get in there? we don't know haha, maybe ask an invite some way or something).
+(how to get in there? we don't know haha, maybe ask for an invite in one way or another).